rathrio/blog_engine/bliss_manifesto/why.md

 adds a short summary describing why this fix was necessary.
 For your coworker, this might immensely shorten the time spend trying to comprehend your changes, for example, when he/she has to do a code review.
-And it also reduces the amount of interruptions and stupid questions you get while trying to get shit done.
+And it also reduces the amount of interruptions and stupid questions you get while trying to get things done.

+Same thing applies to documentation.
+Try to describe the purpose of a method or class, not what it does.

 WIP